flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 "Our little goddesses with the birds' heads must belong to an historical period . . . to 1200 B.C.
 We know that at this time the Libyans of the Fezzan were constantly at war with the Egyptians.
 Indeed, the Libyans attempted to conquer the Nile Valley" (Henri Lhote, Frescoes, 1959, pp 69 - 72).

-It remains a puzzle, however, to realise which Fezzan-Egyptian wars Lhote was referring to.
-There are no such wars in recorded history, let alone "constant", that involved the inhabitants of Fezzan and the ancient Egyptians.
-If he meant to refer to the Temehu, Tehenu, Meshwash and the Libu tribes, who successfully managed to regain control over Egypt during the 22nd Dynasty, then these were the inhabitants of Eastern Libya or Cyrenaica and not Fezzan.
-Why, for heaven's sake, invent pictures and then publish them as real prehistoric cave paintings?
-Maybe because of the Amerind Zulu wars!
+It remains a puzzle to realise which Fezzan-Egyptian wars [professor] Lhote was openly referring to.
+There are no such wars in recorded history, let alone "constant wars", that involved the inhabitants of Fezzan and the ancient Egyptians.
+Why invent pictures, publish them as real prehistoric cave paintings, and then supplant them with fake history?

 (3)